 Affordable Non-market Housing

 Preamble: This addendum is included as a supplement to the Britannia Community Services Centre Society Housing Principles (2020), to further clarify the meaning of “affordable non-market social housing” as referenced in that document.
-Any affordable housing developed on the Britannia site will be provided on a rental basis only and all lands are to remain 100% publically owned.
+Any affordable housing developed on the Britannia site will be provided on a rental basis only and all lands are to remain 100% publicly owned.
 Any additional adjacent land acquired to enlarge the Britannia site shall also be prioritized for affordable non-market social housing per the following general guidelines.
 Tenancy in any affordable non-market social housing developed on the Britannia site should be managed to reflect and maintain the rich diversity of the neighbourhood, and priority should be given to individuals and families who are current or former Grandview-Woodland residents and/or have strong connection to the community.

 Affordable housing as per BC Housing definition – Housing is considered affordable when 30% or less of household’s gross income goes towards housing costs.

-At least 35% of units shall be provided to recipients of Persons with Disability (PWD), Persons with Persistent and Multiple Barriers to Employment (PPMB), and Income Assistance benefits with rates consistent with the shelter portion of their benefits per the most recent rate schedule.
+At least 35% of units shall be provided to recipients of Persons with Disabilities (PWD), Persons with Persistent and Multiple Barriers to Employment (PPMB), and Income Assistance benefits with rates consistent with the shelter portion of their benefits per the most recent rate schedule.

 At least 20% of units shall be provided to Guaranteed Income Supplement (GIS) eligible low income seniors at a rate of 30% rent geared to income